 Annabelle Gould is a graphic designer specializing in editorial design and typography.
-Her client list includes Chronicle Books, the University of Washington, the Traver Gallery, University of Washington Press, Marquand Books, Lead Pencil Studios and ARCADE Magazine.
+Her client list includes Chronicle Books, the University of Washington, the Traver Gallery, the University of Washington Press, Marquand Books, Lead Pencil Studios, and ARCADE Magazine.

-Annabelle is also a Professor in the Visual Communication Design and Chair of the Division of Design at the University of Washington, Seattle.
+Annabelle is also a Professor of Visual Communication Design in the Division of Design at the University of Washington, Seattle.
 Her focus is on teaching typography as a primary means of communication and creative expression.
-Prior to joining UW she taught at Art Center College of Design and Otis College of Art and Design, both in Los Angeles.
+Prior to joining UW, she taught at Art Center College of Design and Otis College of Art and Design, both in Los Angeles.

 Originally from North Carolina, Annabelle received a Bachelor of Environmental Design in Graphic Design degree from North Carolina State University and a Master of Fine Arts degree in 2D from Cranbrook Academy of Art in Bloomfield Hills, Michigan.

 Her work has been recognized in the AIGA 50 Books/50 Covers show and by the Type Director’s Club, the Society of Publication Designers, the University College Design Association, and Print Magazine.

 "Composite Gestures" (promotion exhibition at the Jacob Lawrence Gallery, September 2019)

 The Design Teaching Resource launches (DEC blog post, 2019)